wez/wezterm/docs/config/lua/config/background.md

 This example uses these [Alien Space Ship Background - Parallax - Repeatable (Vertical)](https://www.gameartguppy.com/shop/space-ship-background-repeatable-vertical/) assets to demonstrate most of the available features of `background`.
 That asset pack includes a background layer and a number of overlays.
-The overlays are positioned at varying offsets with differing parallax to pro
+The overlays are positioned at varying offsets with differing parallax to provide a greater sense of depth.

+The video at the top of this page demonstrate this configuration in action.

 ```lua
 -- The art is a bit too bright and colorful to be useful as a backdrop